bdthornton/Anidea-for-SmartThings/devicetypes/orangebucket/anidea-for-security-system-helper.src/README.md

 Legacy apps such as _webCoRE_ will see four devices for the helper.
 One will just show the device name/label and will include the `sthmStatus` attribute, and the other three with `Arm (Away)`, `Arm (Stay)` and `Disarm` appended to their labels will be the buttons and include the `push` command. _The `button` attributes and the `deviceNotification` command are accessible but are only meant to be used as above._

 The `Momentary` buttons work nicely in _ActionTiles_ but currently displaying the status in a useful way is the gotcha.
-Displaying it using polling isn't such a big deal, but displaying changes instantly takes more thinking about it.
-The irony is that this is the one thing the author actually needs the handler for.
+Displaying it using polling isn't such a big deal, but displaying changes instantly takes more thinking about.